greenporsche/miRcore/module-1-cb/README.md

 # CB Track (Computational Biology) -- Detailed Analysis

+> **Note:** The study guides, exercises, and cheat sheets in the `curriculum/` folder are my own self-generated study materials, not official miRcore content.
+See the [root README](../README.md) for details.

 ## Track Overview

 The Computational Biology (CB) track is the entry point to the miRcore summer camp curriculum.
 It targets high school students in grades 9 through 12 with no prerequisite bioinformatics experience.
 Over five days (10 sessions), students progress from foundational biology concepts to independent gene expression analysis using real public datasets.
 The track is led by Dr. Inhan Lee, with Vina (a Johns Hopkins alumna) serving as camp coordinator and facilitator, supported by a team of undergraduate and graduate student group leaders.